UniversalDependencies/docs/index.md

 * Version 1.1 treebanks <a href="http://hdl.handle.net/11234/LRT-1478">http://hdl.handle.net/11234/LRT-1478</a>.
 Released May 15, 2015.
 Note: English data in the release were corrected on May 26, 2015.
 If you have downloaded the data before this date, please re-download.
 * Version 1.0 treebanks are archived at http://hdl.handle.net/11234/1-1464.
 Released Jan 15, 2015.
 * The next release (v1.2) is scheduled for November 15, 2015.
 We intend to have regular treebank releases every six months.

+# Query online

+You can query the 19 UD treebanks released in UD v1.1 using [the SETS treebank search](http://bionlp-www.utu.fi/dep_search) maintained by the University of Turku.

 # Stay up to date